Gsmith535/Published/README.md

 (https://www.caister.com/cimb/v/v33/57.pdf)

-  -data and code originally published here: https://github.com/TheWrightonLab/Methanotroph_rpS3Analyses_SmithWrighton2018
+ -data and code originally published here: https://github.com/TheWrightonLab/Methanotroph_rpS3Analyses_SmithWrighton2018 *Images with an "u" have been slighlty modified to match the version in my thesis